Hodgkin's lymphoma People FAQ Client portal Home Contact Prices

 I love people and I hate cancer and suffering.
-A cancer patient's life in Tanzania, Brazil, Colombia, or Myanmar is just as precious and valuable as a cancer patient's life in Tampa, Richmond, or San Fransisco.
+A cancer patient's life in Tanzania, Brazil, Colombia, or Myanmar is just as precious and valuable as a cancer patient's life in Pittsburgh, Tampa, or Richmond.

 I've thought about this long and hard and I have registered as a for-profit company with the IRS.
 My company is loosely patterned after Mark Cuban and Dr. Oshmyansky's Costplusdrugs.com.
 I feel that I would be at a disadvantage against for-profit companies if I couldn't spend money to hire and retain the best people.
 I currently do not take a salary or any distribution from the company.